 Carbohydrates, along with fats and protein, provide 100% energy to all cells in the body and are the fastest when it comes to supplying energy.
 [1,4] It is usually in the form of either starch or sugars in plant based foods.

-The amount of energy in 1 gram differs though, 4 calories in 1 gram of carbohydrates and proteins and 9 calories in a gram of fats.
+The amount of energy in 1 gram differs though 4 calories in 1 g of carbohydrates and proteins, and 9 calories in a gram of fats.

-It is classified into oligosaccharides, polysaccharides (starch form), monosaccharides and disaccharides (sugar form) and sugar alcohols based on the no. of sugar units .
+It is classified into oligosaccharides, polysaccharides (starch form), monosaccharides, disaccharides (sugar form) and sugar alcohols based on the number of sugar units.

-The different natural occurring sugar forms include glucose, galactose, fructose, sucrose, lactose, maltose, and trehalose .
+The different naturally occurring sugar forms include glucose, galactose, fructose, sucrose, lactose, maltose, and trehalose .

 Added sugars and syrups are different from naturally occurring sugars in foods and include white sugar, brown sugar, raw sugar, corn syrup, maple syrup etc. It is usually found in processed foods like soft drinks, cakes, cookies, pies, fruit, fruit punch, dairy desserts, and candy.